Faithful and Efficient Explanations for Neural Networks via Neural Tangent Kernel Surrogate Models: Attribution Visualizations Explained

 When visualizing, we choose to hide the attribution from each training datapoint to the activation of the class c if the training datapoint's true label is not c, by slightly modifying the attribution.
 Let $N_c$ be the number of datapoints in class c.
 Let $S_{c}$ be the set of training datapoint indices with true label $\bz = c$.
 Let $S_{\not{c}}$ be the set of training datapoint indices with true label $\bz \neq c$.
 Finally, assume the classes are balanced, as is the case for CIFAR10.
 Therefore, the length of the set $S_{\not{c}} = N-N_{c}$.
 Then $A_{\mathrm{viz}}$ gives the attribution we visualize for $i \in S_c$:

-In words, we have evenly distributed the attribution from training datapoints not in class c to the training datapoints in class c.
-Future work can investigate the human-AI interaction from different methods of visualization to determine a most informative visualization technique.
+In other words, we have evenly distributed the attribution from training datapoints not in class c to the training datapoints in class c.
+Future work can investigate the human-AI interaction from different methods of visualization to determine the most informative visualization technique.